anubhavpgit/anubhavpgit.github.io/content/current.md

 The real challenge is to build something that people want.
 I am currently reading *Hooked: How to Build Habit-Forming Products* by Nir Eyal.
 It's a great book that talks about how to build products that people can't stop using.
 It's a must-read for anyone who is interested in building products that people love.

 I just finished watching Paatal Lok - Season 2 this weekend.
 It's a gripping tale of crime, corruption, and power, a must-watch for anyone who enjoys Indie crime dramas, and it's really good.
 On the other hand, also currently watching a heartfelt, light-hearted show called Ted Lasso.
 It's a comedy-drama series that follows an American football coach who is hired to manage an English football team.
 The sheer optimism and relentless positivity in the show are infectious.
-The show is so so good!
+This show is so good!
+If you're more interested in watching shows about the journey of building yourself, try watching Marvelous Mrs. Maisel.
+It's a comedy-drama series about a housewife who becomes a stand-up comedian in the 1950s.
+The writing is sharp, the characters are well-developed, and the acting is top-notch.
+Running parallels, Midge's wins feel personal here, well-deserved, like building something, a startup, from 0 to 1.

-Here's what else is in store: [reads/shows](/reading.html).
+Here's what else is brewing: [reads/shows](/reading.html).
 Looking forward to an exciting month ahead! 🍿 🍺

 ###### January